Bob Armstrong (public servant)

 Robert Edward Armstrong (24 July 1911 – 19 February 1988) was a senior Australian public servant and policy maker.
 Between May 1971 and June 1974 he was Secretary of the Department of Immigration.

 Life and career

-Bob Armstrong was born on 24 July 1911 in Erskinville, Sydney.
+Bob Armstrong was born on 24 July 1911 in Erskineville, Sydney.

 In 1940, Armstrong enlisted in the Australian Imperial Force.
 Posted to the 7th Division headquarters as a clerk, he served in Egypt, Palestine, Africa, Syria and Java.

-Between 1971 and 1974, he was Secretary of the Department of Immigration.
+Between 1971 and 1974, he was secretary of the Department of Immigration.

 Armstrong died in Canberra on 19 February 1988.

 Awards

 In 1967, Armstrong was made an Officer of the Order of the British Empire while Assistant Secretary of the Immigration Department.